apache/ambari/ambari-infra/ambari-infra-solr-client/README.md

 Some important flags that can be added at this point;
 - `--shared-drive` : Use this flag if the location of the backup is shared between hosts (it will generate the index location as <index_location><hostname>, therefore migration commands can be parallel on different hosts)
 - `--backup-base-path`: base path of the backup. e.g. if you provide `/my/path`, the backup locations will be `/my/path/ranger` and `/my/path/atlas`, if the base path won't be the same for these, you can provie Ranger or Atlas specific ones with `--ranger-backup-base-path` and `--atlas-backup-base-path`
-- `--hdfs-base-path`: use this if index is stored hdfs, that is applied for all index, most of the time that is only used for ranger, so if that is the case ose `--ranger-hdfs-base-path` instead of this option, the value is mostly `/user/infra-solr` which means the collection itself could be at `hdfs:///user/infra-solr/ranger_audits` location
+- `--hdfs-base-path`: use this if index is stored hdfs (that does not mean that the backup is stored on hdfs, it is only the index location), that is applied for all index, most of the time that is only used for ranger, so if that is the case ose `--ranger-hdfs-base-path` instead of this option, the value is mostly `/user/infra-solr` which means the collection itself could be at `hdfs:///user/infra-solr/ranger_audits` location
 (IMPORTANT NOTE: if ranger index is stored on hdfs, make sure to use the proper `-Dsolr.hdfs.security.kerberos.principal` in `infra-solr-env/content` config, by default it points to the Infra Solr principal, but if it was set to something else before, that needs to be changed to that)

 The generated config file output could be something like that: